 It is important to note that project costs are determined during the design process’ very early stages, so it is particularly important to make informed decisions about the fundamental design aspects at that time.
 The project budget is not the only thing at stake—a well-tested and carefully considered design can mean lower energy consumption and more sustainable performance, in addition to minimizing failure risk.

 With the emergence of cloud-based CFD tools, performing the necessary simulation and analyzing the relevant design parameters is no longer the costly and time-consuming task it once was.
 Now it only takes a few hours or days (depending on complexity) to go from the CAD model import to the final design decision, without ever leaving your web browser.
-However, this decision can potentially save you days of work and a substantial amount of money by helping you avoid later design changes or performance issues.
+This decision can potentially save you days of work and a substantial amount of money by helping you avoid later design changes or performance issues.

-1. Pressure loads on the structure and facade design.
 This mainly involves steady analysis to identify areas of high-low peak pressures that would experience larger forces and could require reinforcement to ensure safety.
 While it is often possible to derive pressure loads for simple designs via basic code methodology, it is necessary to use detailed wind tunnel testing or numerical analysis to get accurate results for complex shapes.

 - Creating flow spoilers or disturbance